 Our Courses add-on integrates directly with the MemberPress plugin and is included with all plans – Basic, Pro, and Plus.
-Check out this tutorial to learn more!
+Check out this tutorial video to learn more:

 Membership sites can be a profitable investment for your creative business.
 However, setting one up can seem tough.
 Fortunately, the process is simple with the help of powerful tools and strategic design.